ylw24/Algorithms-in-Python/README.md

 ### FINISHED:
 Selection Sort - Inefficient (usually used daily for finding the smallest item)<br/>
-Insertion Sort (card shuffle - this is how you would sort your cards)
+Insertion Sort - (card shuffle - this is how you would sort your cards) Compares number with sorted part in front to put it in its correct slot<br/>
+Bubble Sort - Compare adjacent numbers and pushes the bigger number backwards